10Anirban/Stopwatch/README.md

-# Stopwatch
-This is a Stopwatch.
+# StopwatchThis is a Stopwatch.
 This is fix time tracking issue.